Spiced Apple Pie in Metropolitan Market All-Butter Pie Crust

 For the Crust:

-Use this recipe, substituting Cairnspring Organic Edison all-purpose flour for regular all-purpose flour
+Use this recipe, substituting Cairnspring Sequoia T 85 all-purpose flour for regular all-purpose flour

-Heavy cream or 1 large egg, for the top crust wash
+1 large egg, lightly beaten, or 2 tablespoons heavy cream, for the top crust wash

-- Prepare the dough using the Metropolitan Market All-Butter Pie Dough recipe for a double crust 9-inch pie; instead of regular flour, use Organic Edison all-purpose flour.
+- Prepare the dough using the Metropolitan Market All-Butter Pie Dough recipe for a double crust 9-inch pie; instead of regular flour, use Sequois T 85 all-purpose flour.

 - Divide into two equal-sized disks, as directed.
 Chill for at least one hour before rolling.

 While the dough is chilling, prepare the filling: